aramis-lab/clinica/docs/CAPS/Specifications.md

 ### FreeSurfer longitudinal outputs

-The outputs are split into two subfolders, the first containing the FreeSurfer longitudinal outputs and a second with additional outputs specific to Clinica.
+The outputs are split into two sub-folders, the first containing the FreeSurfer longitudinal outputs and a second with additional outputs specific to Clinica.

 ```Text
 subjects/